List of communities in Porter County, Indiana: Graham Woods

 Graham Woods remains a local name in Chesterton for a housing development located north of Indian Boundary Road (County Road 1275 North), a mile east of its junction with State Route 49.
 No information has been found to validate that this name was more than a housing development.

 Haglund

 Haglund was an independent residential community in Westchester Township.
 It became a part of Burns Harbor when the community was incorporated.

 Hillcrest

 Hillcrest is one of the several lake communities north of Valparaiso.
 It is between Flint Lake on the east and Loomis Lake on the west.

 Hurlburt

 Hurlburt developed along the Chicago and Erie Railroad, some 2.5 mi northwest of Boone Grove.
 In 1910, there were 100 residents and two generals stores.
-Little remains on the community, except the noticeable northwest to southeast angle of Country Road 450 South between County Roads 600 West and 500 West.
+Little remains on the community, except the noticeable northwest to southeast angle of County Road 450 South between County Roads 600 West and 500 West.